The Purchase Contract – The Critical First Step

 The Business Purchase Agreement: The Importance of a Well Written Document

 The business purchase contract must (I repeat, MUST), identify, explain and articulate all or at least most of the important points of the negotiated agreement into a single legal document.
-Negotiating the details of the purchase is the most frequent cause of a sale/purchase from getting done but once an agreement is signed, it is this document most likely to keep the deal together.
+Negotiating the details of the transaction is always the first step to a successful business purchase/sale (and the most frequent cause of why a sale/purchase agreement is never reached) but once an agreement is reached and a contract is signed, it is this document that most likely will keep the deal together.

-Don’t assume that because you both verbally agreed to the contract terms, they will mystically show up in the final version or that somehow the attorney will “just know it”.
+Don’t assume that because you, as the business purchaser have verbally agreed to the contract terms, they will mystically show up in the draft or even the final contract or that somehow the attorney will “just know it”.

 Before Signing the Purchase Contract, Here are Some Basic Considerations to Think About